 |for your consideration

 It really has gotten bad in America.
 But we cannot blame it on the pastors.
 The churches are fully responsible.
-For the last thirty years we have hitched our fortunes to evangelical and political shooting stars in hopes of restoring Godís kingdom on earth.
+For the last thirty years we have hitched our fortunes to evangelical and political shooting stars in hopes of restoring God's kingdom on earth.
 And even when the two have been one, there has been no prosperity for us.
-We have failed to recognize that God gave up gave up on governments of mankind long ago.
+We have failed to recognize that God gave up on government by mankind long ago.

-We donít understand it until the time of Jesus.
+We didn't understand it until the time of Jesus.
 He came to live and die and be born again and live inside of us, where He/God reigns today and forever as long as we are good hosts.
 Politicians cannot restore the Kingdom of God on earth as it was never here, apart from residing in us.
-This yearís presidential election will solve nothing.
-No matter who wins, the world will remain in chaos unless we do something.
-God requires something from His people,

 If my people, which are called by my name, shall